Search where to lunch in Brighton, Hove and Sussex.

 Agua Dulce BN1 1NE

-Family owned Spanish restaurant, Agua Dulce is a popular fare on the Rb site.
+Family owned Spanish restaurant, Agua Dulce is a popular fare.
 Situated on Kings Road on the seafront, their Mediterranean menu is seafood focused with plenty of meat and vegetarian options also.
 Also offering original ‘tapa’ this is an ideal place for sharing lunch with friends, family or colleagues.
 One free tapas with glass of wine.

 Jamie’s Italian BN1 1ND